EttusResearch/uhd/host/docs/usrp2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Ref Clock - 10MHz
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Using an external 10MHz reference clock, square wave will offer the best phase noise performance, but sinusoid is acceptable.
+Using an external 10MHz reference clock, a square wave will offer the best phase noise performance, but a sinusoid is acceptable.
 The reference clock requires the following power level:

 * **USRP2** 5 to 15dBm
 * **N2XX** 0 to 15dBm